rezelute/shared-vue-library/README.md

-# vue-project
+# shared-vue-library

-This template should help get you started developing with Vue 3 in Vite.
+This repo contains a base of PrimeVue + SuperTokens to help you create an authenticated app using base components.

 ## Recommended IDE Setup